Free

 The Museum at Hanson

-A group of 15 Hanson Academy year 10 textiles students will showcase their dyed textile final pieces in a degree style showcase.
+A group of 15 Hanson Academy year 10 textiles students showcased their dyed textile final pieces in a degree style showcase.

 Credits